shiqi1994/PageRankNibble_reimplementation/README.md

 * ``main_case3.py`` use UCI ML Wine recognition datasets. https://archive.ics.uci.edu/ml/machine-learning-databases/wine/wine.data

-* To apply different k in k-NN algorithem, please modify the variable ``n_neighbors``, and you can accuracy under different k.
+* To apply different k in k-NN algorithem, please modify the variable ``n_neighbors``, and get accuracy under different k.

 * Also you can choose a start point by modify the variable ``Seed``.